Swapnil-Nigam11/Swapnil-Nigam11/ReadMe.md

 - 🌱 Interest Areas: Data Scientist | Data Analyst | Python | Business Managment | Project Managment etc.
 - 👯 I’m looking to collaborate on Open Source Projects & Research in Deep Learning.
 - 🥅 My Goals: Explore the more and more research of Deep learning, and Analysis.
-- 📫 Reach me at : studymail0436@gmail.com
+- 📫 Reach me at : swapnil.nigam11@gmail.com
-- 💬 Ask me about Deep Learning, Python, Machine Learning and Project Managment .
+- 💬 Ask me about Deep Learning, Python, Machine Learning and Project Managment.
-- 👨‍💻 All of my projects are available at : [Gaurav Singh](https://gauravsingh.site)
 - ⚡ Fun fact: Love to do unique projects and simplify concepts in Deep Learning.

  <br>